wanghwlab/DeepTriplet/README.md

 - **Output_log**: The local directory is used for log files, containing input triplet data, prediction progress, result statistics, and more.

 ## Expected output
-DeepTriplet outputs a table with 4 columns: CDR3 sequences, Peptide sequences, HLA alleles, and Prediction Binding Score for each pair of Triplet.
+DeepTriplet outputs a table with 5 columns: CDR3 sequences, Peptide sequences, HLA alleles, Prediction Binding Score, and Label for each pair of Triplet.

 ![preview](https://github.com/wanghwlab/DeepTriplet/blob/main/Img/example_output_file.png)